alexmunozviso/map671-fp/README.md

 This operation can be also done by marking 'Update existing field' but I prefered to work on a new field for safety reasons; just in case something went wrong with the operation.

+Before moving on, I exported the US state data containing also the Bigfoot sightings data as a shapefile.
+I made its CRS ESRI: 102008 (North America Albers Equal Area Conic).

 At this point, I was ready to create my first static map, which shows the amount of Bigfoot sightings per state as a choropleth map.
 The operation was simple, choosing to style the map layer as a graduate style based on the field containing the number of sightings in each state.
 The colors selected -for all the maps and the website of this project- were a gradient of light, bright, browns combined with white for the lowest map values and black as complementary for some map elements.
 Based on a Natural Breaks classification, I edited the values in each categories to make them seem less random.
-This map can be accessed through this link.
-LINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINK
+This map can be accessed through [this link](https://alexmunozviso.github.io/map671-fp/#Bigfoot%20Sightings%20by%20State).

 For the second map, I wanted to offer a more nuanced representation of the data so it could add to the information provided by the state map.
 Rather than just representing the number of sightings per county, I decided to normalize these values to offer a more geographically accurate map.
 This operation was also pretty straightforward.
 Using the field calculator, I divided the field containing the number of sightings by that of the county area in square kilometers (see Fig. 7).

 ![Figure 7](https://github.com/alexmunozviso/map671-fp/blob/main/img/fig7.png)
 *Fig. 7: Field calculation to obtain a normalized sightings value per county.*

+I exported the US county data containing also the Bigfoot sightings data as a shapefile.
+I made its CRS ESRI: 102008 (North America Albers Equal Area Conic).

 Using the sightings density field that I just calculated, I made my second map.
 The styling and categorization was just as that of the first map.
-This second map can be accessed through this link.
-LINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINKLINK
+This second map can be accessed through [this link](https://alexmunozviso.github.io/map671-fp/#Bigfoot%20Sightings%20by%20County).

 I also created a simpler but very visually effective third map.
 This map shows the Bigfoot sighting reports as point data distributed through the territory of the contiguous United States.
 For this map, the US state map is represented using as a Single Symbol layer styling.
 Then, the data points for Bigfoot sightings is represented using a bigfoot symbol instead of a point.
 In order to do so, I opened the layer styling pan and selected 'Single symbol' (Fig. 8).
 Then, on 'Symbol layer type' (Fig. 9) I changed the standard 'Simple Marker' for 'SVG Marker'.
 Scrolling down to the bottom, there is an option to upload an SVG file and personalize the map symbol (Fig. 10).
 I used a Bigfoot icon that I downloaded from [Freepik](https://www.freepik.com) and edited with Adobe Illustrator to match the style of my project.
 Finally I tested different icon sizes and decided for 1.5.